cboettig/ews-review/manuscript.md

-This work was partially supported by the Center for Stock Assessment Research, a partnership between the University of California Santa Cruz and the Fisheries Ecology Division, Southwest Fisheries Science Center, Santa Cruz, CA. **TODO Add your acknowledgments here**
+This work was partially supported by the Center for Stock Assessment Research, a partnership between the University of California Santa Cruz and the Fisheries Ecology Division, Southwest Fisheries Science Center, Santa Cruz, CA, and the NSF Integrative Graduate Education and Research Traineeship Program. **TODO Add your acknowledgments here**

 References